-Suicide Call Back Service is a nationwide service that provides 24/7 telephone, video and online professional counselling to people who are affected by suicide.Support and resources
+Suicide Call Back Service is a free nationwide service providing 24/7 phone and online counselling to people affected by suicide.Support and resources

 Struggling to cope?
 Six reasons to reach out to family and friends